gwu-libraries/sfm-ui/docs/collections.rst

 Twitter sample
 --------------

-Collects a random sample of all public tweets using the `Twitter sample stream
+Twitter samples are a random collection of approximately 0.5--1% of public tweets, using the `Twitter sample stream
 <https://dev.twitter.com/streaming/reference/get/statuses/sample>`_, useful for
 capturing a sample of what people are talking about on Twitter.
 The Twitter sample stream returns approximately 0.5-1% of public tweets,